ahlstromcj/seq66/README.md

         *   Fixed background sequence not displaying when running with linear-gradient brush.
-        *   Fixes to brushes and making the linear gradient (notes and triggers) a run-time option.
+        *   Fixes to brushes and making the linear gradient (notes and triggers) a default run-time option.
+See the 'palette' file.
-        *   Other minor fixes and documentation updates.
+        *   Other minor fixes and documentation updates, including the manual, as per issue #104.
     *   Version 0.99.1:
         *   Issue #44.
 Revisited to fix related additional issues.
 Can now toggle a pattern's song record in perfnames.
 Record button: